borealBytes/agri-data-toolkit/docs/workflows.md

 3. Did auto-format complete?
 4. Check Actions tab on GitHub

+### Build artifacts not appearing?

+Check:
+1. Does PR have `generate-build-artifact` label?
+2. Did build job complete successfully?
+3. Check "Artifacts" section at bottom of workflow run

 ### Infinite loop?

 Should never happen due to `[skip ci]` in commit message.